fightforthefuture/bigsurveillance/app/_posts/2015-09-11-scoring-criteria.md

 went back to EFF's "Stand Against Spying" scorecard and analyzed the grades of the 88 House members voting against the USA FREEDOM Act, and found that in almost all cases their grades on that prior scorecard were very high.
-Consequently, we felt comfortable coding all House No votes on USA FREEDOM as +4.
+Consequently, all House No votes on USA FREEDOM were coded as +4.
 For prior votes on the 2014 version of USA FREEDOM, we adopted EFF's approach, and scored the version before it was gutted at +2 and the version after it was gutted at -2.

 Scoring amendments to CISA posed complexities.
-We strongly oppose CISA as a surveillance bill.
+CISA went beyond cybersecurity policies and is a surveillance bill.
 Many amendments were offered, and that raised the problem that legislators might vote for CISA on cloture (-4) and on final passage (-4), but might vote in favor of all anti-surveillance amendments, and thereby come out ahead on net.
 We dealt with this by not scoring the Leahy amendment (relating to FOIA exemptions) and by allocating points such that a legislator like this